zazikant/Photoshop-uxp-plugin-/GIMP script/readme.md

 4. Similar Style Reference Image: Same selection as above with inverting it to outside of image. give prompt: "Fill this image coherently" will make similar style image.

+Shortcut:

+1. To view full scale of  gemini output image: click shift + s it will preview image.
+Then press ctrl + c and ctrl + shift + v to paste full scale output to a new window.